MrMendelli/khinsider-CLI/readme.md

 ## Use

 Download the [latest release](https://github.com/MrMendelli/khinsider.py-CLI/releases/latest) and extract to a desired location.
 It is not recommended to extract to a UAC-protected parent directory.
-Then Install Python 3, once khinsider.py and Python 3 are downloaded and installed, run the script and follow the menu.
+Then Install Python 3, once khinsider.py and Python 3 are downloaded and installed, run the script and run the setup command before downloading or searching.

 ## Issues
 _(No known issues at time of commit.)_